 When adding a new source module or extending an existing one, create or extend the corresponding *.test.ts in the same directory.
 For kernel internals, the compile path, and artifact contracts, see Architecture.

-Tests that span multiple modules, require subprocess/PTY harnesses, or exercise process-level behavior live in integration/.
+Tests that span multiple modules, require subprocess/PTY harnesses, exercise process-level behavior, or enforce documentation structure/contracts live in integration/.
 These do not belong to a single module:

 | Test file | Kind | What it covers |